camilodelvasto/jekyll-bootstrap-multipage-framework/README.md

 ##Have fun!
 And please let me know if you happen to encounter issues.
 All silly texts are made by me and carry no significant meaning.
 Thanks to [this](http://stackoverflow.com/questions/8340170/jekyll-automatically-highlight-current-tab-in-menu-bar) and [this](http://stackoverflow.com/questions/9053066/sorted-navigation-menu-with-jekyll-and-liquid) for the hints on how to achieve the menu thing.

+##To do

+- Make the menu responsive
+- Improve description and footer (looks messy)